allisonz316/lesson-19-graph-applications/index.md

 * Path 17: Travel to secret chamber 16 from secret chamber 16
 * Path 18: Travel to secret chamber 17 from secret chamber 16
 * Path 19: Travel to secret chamber 13 from secret chamber 16
-> This output is the list of edges in the MST.
-Following these paths in the correct order will minimize the number of gremlins you must defeat.

 # Second Problem Title